(weather in Cimarron, NM near Philmont Scout Ranch)

 Hydration - If you are not drinking water (as in water by itself) out of habit on a regular, daily basis, get started now.
 You need to get used to it long before being at Philmont.
 On backpacking trips, camp outs, and especially at Philmont because of the arid climate and elevation, drinking water = good health.
 Otherwise, you likely become lethargic, achy, not sleep well, cramp in the middle of the night, or might suffer might bee susceptible to altitude sickness.
 Not drinking enough water may also make you slow up your crew while out on the trails causing unwanted tensions.
 We will learn to filter water with different methods prior to being at Philmont where we will be taking them on our treks.

 Crews - Patrols are called crews at Philmont.
 Crews can be up to 12 in number with 2-4 adults defaulting to Scouts, if needed.
 Crews will be formed well before Philmont and will act as a Philmont crew to 'gel' to maximize each crew's experience.
 Crews will go through the 4 stages of team organization...forming, storming, norming, and performing.
 Crews will be selected by the troop's Philmont Committee members.
 Scouts will get to choose preferences and adults/parents as well.
 However, keep in mind that the Philmont Committee will have final word on crew members while preparing for Philmont.

 Travel - We will probably go by shuttle to Memphis or St. Louis to connect with Amtrak for 2 train rides to Raton, NM where we'll take a 45 minute shuttle to Philmont base camp.
-This travel will take ~1.5 days each way.
-A train ride will allow for a great time to and from the ranch as well as a more gradual and better acclimation to Philmont's elevation AND a relaxing return home with someone else 'at the wheel'.
+This travel will take ~1 day each way.
+A train ride will allow for a great time to and from the ranch as well as a more gradual and better acclimation to Philmont's high elevation AND a relaxing return home with someone else 'at the wheel'.